mooeypoo/wikilookup-wordpress/readme.txt

 == Upgrade Notice ==

+= 1.1.3 =
+Bug fix: Prevent bootstrap styling from interfering with blog styles.

 = 1.1.2 =
 Added detailed information and instructions for the shortcodes, and an ability to toggle dark mode.